Cimpoca-Bogdan/Manual-Testing-Jira-Todoist/manual_testing_jira_todoist.md

 General Testing Conclusion:

-1.Coverage: 100% of the in-scope requirements were validated, with no functionalities left untested.
+<li>1.Coverage: 100% of the in-scope requirements were validated, with no functionalities left untested.</li>
-2.Bugs: No bugs were identified during testing, indicating a high level of stability and alignment with the requirements.
+<li>2.Bugs: No bugs were identified during testing, indicating a high level of stability and alignment with the requirements.</li>
-3.Risk Assessment: No risks were identified that could impact the release.
-However, continuous monitoring is recommended post-launch to ensure performance under real-world conditions.
+<li>3.Risk Assessment: No risks were identified that could impact the release.
+However, continuous monitoring is recommended post-launch to ensure performance under real-world conditions.</li>
-4.Recommendations:
+<li>4.Recommendations:</li>
  - Proceed with the launch as planned.
  - Schedule a post-launch review to gather user feedback and address any unforeseen issues.
   -Continue exploratory testing for potential edge cases in future releases.